-We had cash and cash equivalents of approximately \$127.8 million at December 31, 2014.
+Our cash and cash equivalents as of March 31, 2014 consisted of cash and money market accounts.
 The primary objectives of our investment activities are to preserve principal, provide liquidity and maximize income without significantly increasing risk.
-Our primary exposure to market risk relates to fluctuations in interest rates, which are affected by changes in the general level of U.S. interest rates.
-Given the short-term nature of our cash and cash equivalents, we believe that a sudden change in market interest rates would not be expected to have a material impact on our financial condition and/or results of operation.
-We do not have any foreign currency or other derivatives financial instruments.
+Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
+However, because of the short-term nature of the instruments in our portfolio, a sudden change in market interest rates would not be expected to have a material impact on our financial condition and/or results of operation.